relayable-org/strfry-policies/README.md

 If you're writing software that deals with Nostr events in JavaScript or TypeScript, you can import this library and use its functions directly.

+### Is performance good?

+It depends on which policies you use, but the short answer is "yes."
+Even policies that rely on sqlite (such as `rateLimitPolicy` and `antiDuplicationPolicy`) perform well.
+You should place those policies at the end of your pipeline so that synchronous policies have the chance to reject sooner.
+You can also mount a tmpfs volume and pass a `databaseUrl` option into those policies to serve their database from memory.

 ## License

 This is free and unencumbered software released into the public domain.